mjjstockman/hull-college/README.md

 1. As a potential student, I want to quickly see what courses are offered so I can see if they are of interest.

-2. As a potential student, I want to see some general information about the college so I can find out a bit about it.
+2. As a potential student, I want to see some general "about" text so I can confirm that I am on the correct site for my needs.

 3. As a potential student, I want to see facts and figures on the college's success so I can gauge whether I want to enroll.